-Each student who is admitted to a graduate degree or certificate program must satisfy the English proficiency requirement of the Graduate School by passing the Analytical Writing Section of the GRE with a score of 3.5 or above (beginning spring 2006) or English 501.
+Each student who is admitted to a graduate degree or certificate program must satisfy the English proficiency requirement of the Graduate School by passing the Analytical Writing Section of the GRE with a score of 3.5 or above (beginning spring 2006) or the English 501 course within the first 20 semester hours of coursework.
 The English proficiency requirement must be successfully completed by end of the first semester of the student's enrollment in the Graduate School.